xzzz3/tp/docs/UserGuide.md

 <img src="images/FoodOnWheels.png" width=65% height=65%>

+5. The UI shows four different tabs: `Customers`, `Orders`, `Drivers` and `Dishes`.
+   1. To switch between the tabs, enter any command relating to the tab (i.e. an `adddish` command changes the tab to `Dishes`, likewise for others).
+The available and detailed usage of each command can be found in [Features](#2-features).

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-6. Some data has been added for you to try the app.
+7. Some data has been added for you to try the app.
 Please use command `clear` to use your own data.
 ### Some example commands you can try:

 ### Commands relating to `Dish`